 Nausea and vomiting are awful symptoms to have, but why are they a part of the migraine line up?
 This question has remained a mystery for the medical community in their continual search for answers surrounding migraines.
 Theories that exist blame the nausea and vomiting on migraine-produced brain chemicals, trauma, genetics, poor diet, environment, or a number of other reasons.
 None have been confirmed or unanimously agreed upon, but the more imperative thing that migraine sufferers want to know is how to keep these miserable symptoms away.

 One way to reduce the number of migraines you experience is to figure out what triggers your migraines.
 These usually vary from person to person.
 Once you’ve discovered what your personal triggers are, it makes it possible for you to both avoid them and reduce the frequency of your migraine episodes.
-Here is a list of 14 possible triggers:

 - Stress: Whether your stress has suddenly increased or decreased, both could result in migraines.
 Approximately 50 to 80 percent of migraine patients identify this to be their trigger.
 Some individuals can sense a migraine coming on after they have dealt with a stressor, while others deal with it in the middle of a stressful event.